When was the last time you looked at a map? Chances are it was probably pretty recently.

 And it can do the same thing for your sales strategy.
-Through the use of geolocation and mapping, there are loads you can discover about your territories and customers that spreadsheets or other kinds of visualizations might miss.
+Through the use of geolocation and mapping, there are loads you can discover about your sales territories and customers that spreadsheets or other kinds of visualizations might miss.

 Is Sales Mapping For You?

-Simply put, if you’re putting addresses into your CRM, the answer is probably yes.
+Simply put, if you’re putting addresses into your sales CRM, the answer is probably yes.
 But consider the following factors as well: